 - Keep your decisions to a minimum

 The defensive investor has limitations.
-When freedom from effort, annoyance,… is in the definition, you include anyone who sees investing as a chore or only wants to know enough to deal with it a few times a year.
+That freedom from effort includes anyone who sees investing as a chore or only wants to know enough to deal with it a few times a year.
 Fair enough.
-That doesn’t make them lazy or stupid, but smart.
-They understand their limitations and except it.
-Why waste time doing something you don’t enjoy when there are simpler solutions.
+That doesn’t make them lazy, but smart.
+They understand their limitations and accept it.
+Why spend time doing something you don’t enjoy when there are simpler solutions available.

 Most people, admittedly or not, fit his defensive definition.
-I’d bet 95% (maybe more) fit the mold, leaving 5% or less capable of being an enterprising investor.
+I’d bet 95% (maybe more?) fit this mold.
 They have more important or fun things to do than deal with the daily market news.
 It’s better for them to tune it out, visiting infrequently.

-That’s not to say they are all indexing.
-There are different degrees of defensive, like there are different degrees of sports fans – not a fan, fair weather fan, bandwagon fan, everyday fan, and fanatics.
-Each puts a different amount of effort into their team.
-It’s the ones who are lying to themselves that have a problem.
+That’s not to say they are all indexing or passive.
+There are different degrees of defensive, but the ones who are lying to themselves have a problem.
 Expecting average returns should be good enough.

 Then there is the enterprising camp.
-Certain circles attack the possibility that enterprising investors even exist, that they belong with Nessie and Bigfoot.
-This is where the chorus of Do you think you’re the next Warren Buffett? chimes in.
-Of course, not.
-But for fund companies, it’s a great marketing tool.
-Take an extreme example and throw the impossibility in your face, then sell you an index fund.
+Certain circles attack the possibility that enterprising investors exist.
+Just follow the chorus of – Do you think you’re the next Warren Buffett?
+(Of course not!)
+It’s a great marketing tool.
+Take an extreme example, throw an impossibility in your face, then sell you an index fund.

 It’s not that people aren’t capable, they are.
-The problem lies with people who fool themselves to be enterprising when they’re simply imitating one on CNBC.
+The problem lies with people who fool themselves into thinking they are when they’re simply imitating one on CNBC.

 For indeed, the investor’s chief problem – and even his worst enemy – is most likely himself. – The Intelligent Investor

-That is an often repeated topic that leads to a hard look in the mirror moment.
-The best investors, defensive and enterprising alike, understand their tendencies better than anyone.
+The best investors understand their tendencies better than anyone.
 That’s not to say they’re impervious to mistakes.
-Rather, each one is carefully reviewed and filed away in their head.
-Over a lifetime it becomes dozens or hundred of ribbons tied around their finger as a reminder of what they can and can’t do.
+Rather, each mistake is carefully reviewed and filed away in their head.
+Over a lifetime, they tie dozens of ribbons around their finger as a reminder of what they can and can’t do.
 The smart investors accept their limitations and invest accordingly.